Britney Spears Was Robbie Williams’ Dream Partner For Christmas Song Duet: ‘She’s Not Working, Unfortunately’

 “I wanted to do it with Britney Spears, but she’s not working, unfortunately,” the British singer-songwriter told the magazine.

 The original song featured the Pogues with Kirsty MacColl and a music video that had actor Matt Dillon playing a police officer who drags lead singer Shane MacGowan to the jail’s drunk tank.
-A Britney-starred music video would have been a pop music fan’s dream come true — and would have given the Irish-style folk hit some much-needed attention in the U.S. — but alas, it never came to fruition due to the “Baby One More Time” singer’s recent personal issues.
+A music video starring Britney would have been a pop music fan’s dream come true and would have given the Irish-style folk hit some much-needed attention in the U.S. However, it never came to fruition due to the “Baby One More Time” singer’s recent personal issues.

-Fans know that Britney recently announced that she is taking time off from work, including her Las Vegas residency, to focus on her family and other personal issues after noting that she has been working since she was just eight years old.
+Fans know that Britney recently announced that she is taking time off from work, including her Las Vegas residency, to focus on her family and other personal issues after noting that she has been working since she was just 8-years-old.
 While she hinted that she was making a transition to a new phase in her life, Britney can currently be seen on Instagram playing with her puppies among other things.

 Although Williams was unable to nail down an on-hiatus Britney for a Christmastime duet, he did work with big-name musicians such as Rod Stewart (“Fairytales”) and Bryan Adams (“Christmas, Baby Please Come Home”) on The Christmas Present.